hanspoo/bs-file-upload/README.md

 # Stand alone react component

-This library is for a react project that is just a component alone, doesn't mount anything, and doesn't include react either.
+This library is for a project that is just a react component alone, doesn't mount anything, doesn't include react either.

 It has to be mounted by the host page using render, there is an sample index.html showing how to use.